Firefox 3.5 – Speed and Privacy

 Mozilla Foundation has released Firefox 3.5, the latest edition of its open source browser, one year after its release of Firefox 3.
-The update went through four betas, incorporating JavaScript fine-tuning and other improvements, resulting in the fastest version yet, according to Mozilla.
+The update went through four betas, incorporating JavaScript fine-tuning and other improvements, resulting in the fastest version yet, according to Mozilla.firefox

 Firefox 3.5 is twice as fast as Firefox 3, but from the user perspective, the change may be barely perceptible.
 New privacy controls may draw more interest.
 There’s the completely private mode, which doesn’t store any surfing history, and there’s the forget-this-site feature, which obliterates all traces of any given site.
 Another option gets rid of browsing history for the past few hours.